Using charts

 The following lists the default time intervals for the available time spans for stock charts:

-In the app, you can also customize the time interval you want to view for a specific time span in an advanced chart.
+In the app, you can also customise the time interval you want to view for a specific time span in an advanced chart.

 Select the time span you want to change in the chart, and then select your preferred time interval.
 For example, the following shows how you can change the time intervals for 3M from 1D to 1H: